Pink flash in the sky intrigues Australian city, reveals secret marijuana plantation | Science

 Szumowski said they also “had a good laugh”.

-Despite the initial panic, she was impressed by the beauty of the light show: “I think it was great – they should do it more often.”
+Despite her initial panic, she was impressed by the beauty of the light show: “I think it was great — they should do it more often.”